Confidence Thresholds: Why AI Omits Brands Instead of Guessing

 In other words, silence is not random.
 It is a risk decision.

-AI does not “see” your brand – it synthesizes it
+AI does not “see” your brand.
+It synthesizes it.

 This is the mechanism behind the brand knowledge gap.